FuzeX Price Hits $0.0006 on Top Exchanges (FXT)

-FuzeX (CURRENCY:FXT) traded 5.8% higher against the U.S. dollar during the 1 day period ending at 7:00 AM Eastern on August 28th.
+FuzeX (CURRENCY:FXT) traded 2% higher against the U.S. dollar during the 1 day period ending at 19:00 PM Eastern on August 29th.
 One FuzeX coin can now be bought for approximately $0.0006 or 0.00000001 BTC on popular cryptocurrency exchanges.
-Over the last seven days, FuzeX has traded 15.7% higher against the U.S. dollar.
-FuzeX has a market cap of $547,263.14 and approximately $1,060.00 worth of FuzeX was traded on exchanges in the last day.
+Over the last seven days, FuzeX has traded 1.8% lower against the U.S. dollar.
+FuzeX has a market cap of $545,241.79 and approximately $1,056.00 worth of FuzeX was traded on exchanges in the last day.

 Here’s how similar cryptocurrencies have performed over the last day: